Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 But on the book tour, what I would say is my nightmare scenario is that level of violence and fracture with these kinds of parties, where politics is not a, for all of its flaws, a calming force because like the views are diffuse across the two parties, but an accelerant.

+And I think we're much more now in the world I was fearing.
 Okay, so that's, I think it should make you think, okay, what is some kind of de-escalation before you get to rupture look like?

-who live in places we used to win not that long ago.
+But the other is that there are a lot of people who live in places we used to win not that long ago.
+So I've been thinking about Obamacare.

-When Obamacare passes, there are Democratic senators in Arkansas, in Louisiana, in West Virginia, in Missouri, in Indiana, in North Carolina, in South Dakota, in North Dakota.
+When Obamacare passes, there are Democratic senators in Arkansas, in Louisiana, in West Virginia, in Missouri, in Indiana, in North Carolina. in South Dakota, in North Dakota.

 And I've been thinking that I think for a lot of us, to twist the line about capitalism, it has become easier to imagine the end of the country than winning a Senate seat in Missouri or Arkansas.